 My approach is based upon the lessons with my teacher, Higa Kiyohiko of the Bugeikan in Shuri, Okinawa.
 It draws on over thirty years training in karate and shiatsu therapy and presents a holistic approach to karate by restoring many of the aspects that have fallen by the wayside in mainstream dojos.
-Methods of unlocking muscular tension to ‘open the body up, old-type Shuri kata, practised the way they were intended and breathing and meditative aspects to repair broken power-lines, strengthen the immune system and empower us to reconnect with are true direction.
+Methods of unlocking muscular tension to ‘open the body up, old-type Shuri kata, breathing techniques and meditative aspects to repair broken power-lines, strengthen the immune system and empower us to reconnect with our true direction.

 My journey differs to most in that from the age of twenty I have mostly trained outside of mainstream dojos, seeking instruction, often privately, from a number of key teachers that I felt had something I was looking for.
 Karate has always been my life, the one thing that I truly own.
 It has lifted me up and been a constant boon in challenging times.